 • Millionaires Chocolate Macaron

 • Seasonal Macaron Creation

-19.30 Tonight we have a glass of our local Vouvray sparkling wine and certificate presentation followed by the Art of Paella, by ‘le Calabash’
+19.30 Tonight we will have a chocolate and wine pairing and certificate presentation followed by the Art of Paella, by ‘le Calabash’

 Paella is a Valencian-Catalan word which derives from the Old French word paelle for pan, which in turn comes from the Latin word patella for pan as well.
 Valencian paella is believed to be the original recipe and consists of calasparra rice, green vegetables, chicken and rabbit, land snails, beans and seasoning as saffron, rosemary and occasionally lemon.